microsoft/vs-threading/doc/analyzers/VSTHRD010.md

 {
     ThreadHelper.ThrowIfNotOnUIThread();
     IVsSolution sln = GetIVsSolution();
-    sln.SetProperty(); // This analyzer will report warning on this invocation.
+    sln.SetProperty(); // This analyzer will not report warning on this invocation.
 }

 private async Task CallVSAsync()
 {
     await ThreadHelper.JoinableTaskFactory.SwitchToMainThreadAsync();
     IVsSolution sln = GetIVsSolution();
-    sln.SetProperty(); // This analyzer will report warning on this invocation.
+    sln.SetProperty(); // This analyzer will not report warning on this invocation.
 }
 ```